prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Maximum number of samples a single query can load into memory.
+<p>maxSamples defines the maximum number of samples a single query can load into memory.
 Note that
 queries will fail if they would load more samples than this into memory, so this also limits the number of samples a query can return.</p>
 </td>